1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/argocd.md

 - restrict what may be deployed (trusted Git source repositories)
 - restrict where apps may be deployed to (destination clusters and namespaces)
 - restrict what kinds of objects may or may not be deployed (e.g. RBAC, CRDs, DaemonSets, NetworkPolicy etc.)
+- defining project roles to provide application RBAC

+Every application belongs to a **single project**.

 ## Argo Workflows